PolarisVoid/PolarisVoid/README.md

 # 👋 Hi, I'm Dallin King!

-I'm a Computer Science Student at Brigham Young University (BYU) with a passion for software development and improving people's daily lives through technology.
-Currently, I'm pursuing minors in Information Systems and Psychology, which allow me to explore the intersection of technology and human behavior to create meaningful and impactful software solutions.
+I’m an inventive engineer and lifelong learner, dedicated to building tools and experiences that empower people to connect, grow, and see the world in new ways.
+From developing innovative software like Floride and Pivot Calendar to pursuing swing dancing, photography, and soccer, I seek both creative freedom and meaningful collaboration.
+My vision is to help others thrive—whether by designing intuitive solutions, teaching, or leading.
+Through technology and human connection, I aim to make a lasting, meaningful impact.

 ## 📂 Projects